If you are a researcher at the University of Bath, you can access and use a number of resources to support you with your research impact.

 'an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia', Higher Education Funding Council for England.

 Achieving impact is an integral part of the University’s research culture.
 A key objective of the University's research strategy is: 'optimising the intellectual, scientific, economic, social and cultural impacts of our research'.

 As a researcher you will need to think about impact throughout the research life cycle and beyond.
 For example, you may be in the process of:

-- developing your research and needing to identify and engage your stakeholders, or write your impact summary and pathways to impact
+- developing your research and needing to identify and engage your stakeholders, or embedding impact into your research grant applications

 - undertaking your research and wanting to build in mechanisms to capture evidence of impact

 - completing your research and developing an impact case study